 After a trip to Michael’s and what felt like forever, I had several Iris cases organized with various things and one of those things was die cuts.
 I guess I don’t really have all that many after all, do I?
 It certainly seemed like there were a lot more than that.
 Lol…

-If you’re curious what my ephemera looked like after the fact, you can check it out here.
+If you’re curious what it looked like after the fact, you can check out my post about Organizing Ephemera.
 Here’s where we stand with die cuts, though.

 One thing to keep in mind is that if I have die cuts that are part of a kit or collection, they’re stored in their original packing with that particular kit or collection.
 That’s why there are so few miscellaneous ones.
 If you’re curious how I organize my kits & collections, you can check those out here.
 I have one 4×6 Iris photo case for each of the following categories – tickets, transparencies, tags, and envelopes.